-The Township of Huron-Kinloss is located in Bruce County on the Lake Huron shore at the north end of the Maitland Valley Conservation Authority jurisdiction; 43% of the municipality is within the watershed.
-In 2006, the population of Huron-Kinloss was 6,515, an increase of 4.7% since 2001.
+The Township of Huron-Kinloss is located in Bruce County on the Lake Huron shore at the north end of the Maitland Valley Conservation Authority jurisdiction; 43% of the municipality is within the Maitland watershed.
+The remainder is in Saugeen watershed.In 2006, the population of Huron-Kinloss was 6,515, an increase of 4.7% since 2001.
 Several of the towns and all the shoreline development, however, are outside the Maitland watershed.
 The main town within the watershed is Lucknow (2006 population of 1,162).
 Cropland covers 72.5% of the municipality.
 Soybeans, winter wheat, corn and alfalfa are the main crops.
-Livestock density (cattle: 45/km2; pigs: 40.3/km2) is higher than the Western Ontario average for cattle but lower for pigs (Statistics Canada 2007).
+Livestock density (cattle: 45/km; pigs: 40.3/km) is higher than the Western Ontario average for cattle but lower for pigs (Statistics Canada 2007).